 Contents

-What Is DDD East Midlands?
+What Was DDD East Midlands?

-What does the DDD stand for?
+What did the DDD stand for?

 The Conference Principles